 Compost tumblers are ideal for people who don’t have a lot of outdoor space.
 They don’t take a lot of space.

 Cons of Compost Tumblers

 When I drew up our list of limitations of the compost tumbler, I found it to be the shorter list of the two and includes:

 1. Costs Money

+While you can begin a composting pile or heap in your yard for free, you will have to buy a compost tumbler.
 There are different sizes of compost tumblers.
 Some are smaller and less expensive than larger compost tumblers.
 Still, you can get a decent one for less than $100.
 These are ideal for families.